-This Open Courtauld Hour will interrogate the problematic history of tea, coffee and sugar and its connection to objects in The Courtauld Connection.
+This Open Courtauld Hour will interrogate the problematic history of tea, coffee and sugar and its connection to objects in The Courtauld and collections across the UK.
 The implicit relationship to the lives of those colonised and enslaved can be exposed through tracing the intended content of seemingly banal objects.
 Made for tea and coffee consumption these objects tell a darker tale, one that is often obscured by the everyday presence of these items today.
+These objects can also reveal the stories of ordinary people in the UK and showcase the often disregarded domestic and everyday lives of the working classes.

 Join experts, artists and makers, Tasha Marks (Founder of AVM Curiosities), Fozia Ismail (Founder of Arawelo Eats) and the team from Braintree Museum, in scrutinising the commonplace.